dbetm/DeepLearningLifeSciences/README.md

-# Deep Learning Life Sciences
+# Deep Learning for the Life Sciences
-## Deep Learning for the Life Sciences Applying Deep Learning to Genomics, Microscopy, Drug Discovery & More.
+## Applying Deep Learning to Genomics, Microscopy, Drug Discovery & More.

 Using DeepChem with TensorFlow 2.x + Keras or PyTorch 🔥, projects and exercises adapted to run on Google Colab.